-Two months later, in the aftermath of the Battle of Shiloh, at Fallen Timbers, Forrest was commending the rear guard of the withdrawing Confederate troops.
+Two months later, in the aftermath of the Battle of Shiloh, at Fallen Timbers, Forrest was commanding the rear guard of the withdrawing Confederate troops.
 In an attempt to hit the enemy one more time, Forrest drove deep the advancing Union line far ahead of his own men and found himself surrounded by Union troops.
-After he emptied his two revolvers, he drew his sabre and began slashing at the oncoming enemy.
+After he emptied his two revolvers, he drew his saber and began slashing at the oncoming enemy.
 One soldier stuck his rifle into Forrest’s side and fired, lifting Forrest off his saddle and lodging a mini ball near his spine.
 Forrest regained control of his horse, remounted and took off.
 As Union forces shot after him, he reached down and grabbed an unsuspecting Union soldier and brought him up on the back of his horse, then dumping the man to the ground once he was in the clear.

-Beginning in December, 1862 and well into 1863, Nathan Bedford Forrest and his cavalry harassed General Ulysses S. Grant’s forces as they prepared for an attack on Vicksburg.
-Cutting off communication lines and raiding stores of supplies, Forrest relied on guerrilla tactics and never fully engaged the enemy''s superior forces.
-As result, General Grant was forced to revise his strategy.
+Beginning in December 1862 and well into 1863, Forrest and his cavalry harassed General Ulysses S. Grant’s forces as they prepared for an attack on Vicksburg.
+Cutting off communication lines and raiding stores of supplies, Forrest relied on guerrilla tactics and never fully engaged the enemy's superior forces.
+As a result, General Grant was forced to revise his strategy.
 Eventually, after a six-month siege, Vicksburg fell, but Forrest continued to attack boldly and retreat swiftly, frustrating one Union commander after the other and further expanding his reputation.

 The Massacre at Fort Pillow

 Forrest is also associated with one of the more controversial episodes of the Civil War.
 On April 12, 1864, Confederate forces had surrounded Fort Pillow, a union garrison near the Mississippi River, occupied by nearly 300 black troops, most newly freed slaves, and nearly the same number of white soldiers.
 After several hours of continuous rifle and artillery fire by Confederate forces, Forrest sent a note to the Union commander demanding unconditional surrender.
 The commander asked for an hour to consider the offer.
 Forrest offered less time and then, fearing the arrival of Union reinforcements, launched a furious assault on the fort.